RafelAm/tetris-cliente/README.md

   This Tetris was created with JavaScript, in 9 days.
 Thanks to this project I learned JavaScript quickly.

 ## 🕹️ How to Play
-  download the repository, open index.html and play!
+  Download the repository, open index.html and play!

   W -> Rotate piece